 Earth to Sky

 In "Earth to Sky", interpreters, educators and scientists join in a collegial environment to learn and share science and communication techniques.
 Much of the science content focuses on climate change.
 The program fosters the development of interpretive and educational products and programs for use in refuges, parks and other sites of place-based education.
 The Earth to Sky community of practice is designed to enable participants to connect and collaborate with others through online training and resource sharing.

 Network Parks' Educational Resources for Teachers and Students

 at Sleeping Bear Dunes National Lakeshore

-On Saturday, September 29, educators working with youth in grades 3 – 12 spent the day immersed in educational activities that explore the Great Lakes and Great Lakes issues.
+In September of 2018, educators working with youth in grades 3 – 12 spent the day immersed in educational activities that explore the Great Lakes and Great Lakes issues.
 This workshop was held in Sleeping Bear Dunes National Lakeshore, near Empire, Michigan.
 Participants received a copy of the Alliance for the Great Lakes’ Great Lakes in My World Curriculum Guide to take home.
 The K-8 Guide features activities covering lakes, sand dunes, wetlands, human communities, history and geology – all as they relate to our Great Lakes!
 The guide for grades 9 – 12 focuses on coastal habitats, restoration, careers and stewardship.
 The event was co-sponsored by Sleeping Bear Dunes National Lakeshore , the Great Lakes Research and Education Center, and the Alliance for the Great Lakes.
 Funding was provided by the Great Lakes Restoration Initiative.

 Educators’ Back to School Boat Ride